Szabolcs888/InventoryConsoleJavaApp/README.md

 # Inventory console Java app

-This is an inventory management console application created as part of hands-on project.
-In terms of its functions, it registers inventory app receipts and cancellations, new and existing customers, and purchases.
-The data is read from files and is currently organized into lists, but there are also plans to integrate the database and develop a simple frontend interface.
-The information displayed on the console is colored.
+This is a simple inventory management console application developed as a practice project.
+In terms of functionality, it registers the intake and deletion of stock, new and existing customers, and purchases.
+The data is read from files, and the information displayed on the console is colored.
+During the project, I had the opportunity to practice unit testing, which, to the best of my knowledge, ensures full coverage.

-All unit tests will be uploaded soon.
+Integration and end-to-end tests will also be uploaded soon.

 #
 #

-Ez egy készletnyilvántartó konzolalkalmazás, amely egy gyakorlóprojekt keretében jött létre.
+Ez egy egyszerű készletnyilvántartó konzolalkalmazás, amely egy gyakorlóprojekt keretében jött létre.
 A funkcióit tekintve regisztrálja az árukészlet bevételezését, törlését, az új és meglévő ügyfeleket és a vásárlásokat.
-Az adatok fájlokból kerülnek beolvasásra és egyelőre még listákba vannak szervezve, de tervben van az adatbázis integrálása és egy egyszerű frontend felület fejlesztése is.
-A konzolon megjelenő információk színesek.
+Az adatok fájlokból kerülnek beolvasásra és a konzolon megjelenő információk színesek.
+A projekt során lehetőségem nyílt a unit tesztelés gyakorlására is, amely legjobb tudásom szerint teljes lefedettséget biztosít.

-Hamarosan valamennyi unit teszt is feltöltésre kerül.
+Hamarosan az integrációs és az end-to-end tesztek is feltöltésre kerülnek.